Siriussee/GSoC-20-Trigger-Task/README.md

 optimizer = torch.optim.Adam(resnet.parameters(), lr=lr)
 ```

-The ResNet-16 classifier reached an accuracy of 86.744% in test set, with a loss at `0.349`.
-The train/test loss curves and the outout of the last epoch are shown.
+The ResNet-16 classifier reached an accuracy of 86.744% in the test set, with a loss at `0.349`.
+The train/test loss curves and the output of the last epoch are shown.
 Obviously, the net has not reached its best performance, but due to time and computational resources limitation, I did not increase the `num_epochs`.

 ```
 Epoch: 9